Public key private key: the basics of blockchain security

 The role of the seed phrase

-When creating a wallet, a seed phrase (recovery phrase) is also provided to the user.
-This phrase, composed of 12, 18, or 24 words, is essentially a simplified, human-readable version of the private key.
+When creating a wallet, a recovery phrase (often called a seed phrase) is also provided to the user.
+This phrase, composed of 12 or 24 words, is actually a simplified, human-readable version that grants access to all the private keys (a unique key for each blockchain supported by the wallet).

 This means that the seed phrase is the ultimate safeguard of your wallet.
 But be warned: if someone obtains your seed phrase, they will be able to access all your cryptocurrencies , regardless of the blockchain.